-- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by Commerce. - (2) The Subject Countries in these reviews are South Korea and Taiwan. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determinations, the Commission defined a single Domestic Like Product consisting of all low melt polyester staple fiber, coextensive with Commerce's scope. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determinations, the Commission defined the Domestic Industry to include all domestic producers of low melt polyester staple fiber - (5) The Order Date is the date that the antidumping duty orders under review became effective.
-In these reviews, the Order Date is August 16, 2018. - (6) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.
+- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by Commerce. - (2) The Subject Countries in these reviews are China and Ukraine. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determinations, its full first five-year review determinations, its expedited second five-year review determinations, and its full third and fourth five-year review determinations, the Commission defined the Domestic Like Product as all silicomanganese, coextensive with Commerce's scope. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determinations, its full first five-year review determinations, its expedited second five-year review determinations, and its full third and fourth five-year review determinations, the Commission defined the Domestic Industry as all domestic producers of silicomanganese. - (5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.